We’re using Outlook with Kerio Connect for which we also installed the Outlook Connector.

 As this value probably doesn’t exist in your Registry yet, you’ll need to create it first.
 If you are not really into editing the Registry yourself, you can also download this zip file.
 It contains a file to add the Registry value and also a file to reset the behavior and re-enable the new Account Setup experience again.

-Now when you choose to add an account, you can select the manual configuration again which provides the Other option containing the installed Outlook Connector.
+Now when you choose to add an account, you can select the “Other” option again which contains the installed Outlook Connector.